 This “Mediterranean Economy” class, as students perceive it, showcases Greek companies, realizes Drexel University’s priorities of experiential learning and offers the opportunity of weekly face-to-face interaction with CEOs present in class, explaining facts, figures, innovation models and managerial ethics from the EU- Mediterranean beyond stereotypes.
-The readings are papers from European business schools providing the insights for entrepreneurial topics and a book on the European mosaic of nations to analyze the background of European Union integration and Monetary Union implementation.
+The readings are papers from European business schools providing the insights for entrepreneurial topics and a book on the European mosaic of nations (before the crisis era) to analyze the background of European Union integration and Monetary Union implementation.

 —Maria Hnaraki, PhD, Director of Greek Studies, Drexel University

 The first DVD of the series (2014) is described here.